 Winning at the Grocery:

 I try to buy ingredients at their best value and keep enough on hand to avoid paying top price later.
-It’s a simple idea, but it saved me far more than any coupon ever did.
-Learn how to maximize this idea in my Winning at the Grocery series.
+It’s a simple idea, but it has saved me far more than any coupon ever did.

 Tortilla Chips:

-Are one of those items I rarely buy at full price.
+One of those items I rarely buy at full price.
 Since they’re more of a treat than a staple, I try to time my indulgences to the right sale.

 - Best pricing usually appears around Cinco de Mayo, summer holidays, and the Super Bowl.
 That’s often when a recipe like this finds its way onto my menu, and a couple of bags get stashed for snacks.